 Senior Vice President and Regional Branch Manager

 Since 1984, Thorn has played an integral role in meeting the banking needs of Alaskans in the Matanuska-Susitna Valley, the fastest-growing community in the state.
-A life-long Alaskan born and raised in Seward, Thorn has provided Valley customers solutions-based expertise to help make their financial dreams come true.
-Based at the Wasilla Branch, he oversees branch and lending operations and relationship building there as well at the bank’s branches in Eagle River and Palmer.
+A lifelong Alaskan born and raised in Seward, Thorn provides Valley customers solutions-based expertise to help make their financial dreams come true.
+Based at the Wasilla Branch, he oversees branch and lending operations and relationship building there as well as at the bank’s branches in Eagle River and Palmer.

 Senior Vice President and Specialty Lending Director

 Tomuro believes everyone deserves the opportunity to succeed whether their dreams are big or small.
 He began working in the financial industry nearly 32 years ago and joined First National in 2001.
 First calling Alaska home in 1977, Tomuro is a West Anchorage High School graduate.
 He also earned a bachelor’s degree in economics from the University of Washington and graduated from the renowned Pacific Coast Banking School.
-Based at the Dimond Branch in Anchorage, Tomuro is responsible for leading and coaching the branch’s lending team and expanding the bank’s loan portfolio with Alaska-based commercial customers and through Participation, whole, and SBA-guaranteed loans.
+Based at Corporate Headquarters in Anchorage, Tomuro is responsible for leading and coaching the branch’s lending team and expanding the bank’s loan portfolio with Alaska-based commercial customers and through participation, whole and SBA-guaranteed loans.